sirrice/pygg/README.md

 Particularly good if you have preprocessed CSVs or Postgres data to render.
 Passable support for simple data in python lists, dictionaries, and panda DataFrame objects

-pyplot allows you to use ggplot2 syntax nearly verbatim in Python, and execute the ggplot program in R.  Since this is just a wrapper and passes all arguments to the R backend, it is almost completely API compatible.
+pygg allows you to use ggplot2 syntax nearly verbatim in Python, and execute the ggplot program in R.  Since this is just a wrapper and passes all arguments to the R backend, it is almost completely API compatible.

-For a nearly exhaustive list of supported ggplot2 functions, see [`pyplot/gen_cmd.py`](https://github.com/sirrice/pyplot/blob/master/pyplot/gen_cmds.py)
+For a nearly exhaustive list of supported ggplot2 functions, see [`pygg/gen_cmd.py`](https://github.com/sirrice/pygg/blob/master/pygg/gen_cmds.py)